-It is an eating pattern that cycles between periods of eating and periods of fasting (73).
+It’s an eating pattern that cycles between periods of eating and periods of fasting (73).

 Green tea is an exceptionally healthy beverage.

-If you want good results, then you need to combine different methods that have been shown to be effective.
+If you want good results, you need to combine different methods that have been shown to be effective.

-Therefore, changing your lifestyle for the long-term is the key to losing your belly fat and keeping it off.
+Therefore, changing your lifestyle for the long term is the key to losing your belly fat and keeping it off.